jchidley/mkdocs-material-test/docs/rust/2023-03-16-Rust-Beginnings.md

 turn on mypy linting and then build a suitable `*.pyi` file to contain the definitions.
 To do that search for `mypy linting` in the VS Code settings (user and workspace).

-* [Neovide](https://neovide.dev/index.html) - doesn't work that well on my Mac Book m
+* [Neovide](https://neovide.dev/index.html) - doesn't work that well on my Mac Book m1

 ## With Python